wochit/wochit-embedded/docs/embed.md

 ## Open the video creator

 Call openVideoCreator() to open your customized Wochit Video Creator in an iFrame.
-The following example shows how to create a button or a link that trigger the openVideoCreator action:
+The following example shows how to create a button or a link that triggers the openVideoCreator action: